Asian shares slide as Chinese growth data disappoints

 Chinese growth is under pressure from government controls meant to curb energy use and reduce financial risks from reliance on debt-fueled property developments.
 Manufacturing also has been hampered by shortages of processor chips and other components due to the pandemic.

-Compared with the previous quarter, the way other major economies are measured, output in the July-September period barely grew, expanding by just 0.2%.
-That was down from the April-June period’s 1.2% and one of the weakest quarters of the past decade.

-The 4.9% annual pace of growth was slighly below forecasts and compared with a 7.9% expansion in the April-June quarter, which was exaggerated by the downturn in 2020.
+The 4.9% annual pace of growth was slightly below forecasts and compared with a 7.9% expansion in the April-June quarter, which was exaggerated by the downturn in 2020.

 “The growth outlook has weakened due to the various headwinds," Tommy Wu and Louis Kuijs of Oxford Economics said in a report.
 They forecast that growth would “slow significantly" in the current quarter.